Researchers use AI to predict heart attack mortality rate

 Acute myocardial infarction (AMI) — or coronary heart disease — is the leading cause of death in the U.S., and by 2035, it’s estimated that nearly half of adults will suffer from some form of it.
 Troublingly, most incidences of AMI occur absent obvious symptoms like chest pain or shortness of breath.
-But researchers at Florida State University and the University of Florida, Gainesville are recruiting the help of artificial intelligence (AI) to predict one-year mortality in intensive care unit patients who’ve experienced an episode.
+But researchers at Florida State University and the University of Florida, Gainesville are recruiting artificial intelligence (AI) to help predict one-year mortality in intensive care unit patients who have experienced an episode.

 One-year mortality was selected as the prediction window because it would allow for comparison to other studies, the researchers wrote, and because it would take into account patients that had multiple AMI-related ICU admissions within a two-year period.